 - The modes of a scale are what you get when you start the scale on different degrees.
 Keys don’t have modes; scales do.

-Here’s How to Play the Major Scale & Sound Happy!
+How to Play Major Scale (& Sound Happy)

-Every octave has seven white keys and five black keys, making it a total of 12 different keys.
-So any type of scale you take, you can actually play it in 12 different keys; same is the case with major scales.
+Every octave has seven white keys and five black keys (total of 12 different keys).
+So any type of scale you take, you can actually play it in 12 different keys; same applies to major scales as well.

-Here I will give you a quick overview of the 12 different Major scales with the appropriate fingering to be used.
-Remember, thumb is finger number one.
+Here’s a quick overview of the 12 different Major scales (Thumb is finger number one.
 RH stands for right hand.
-LH stands for left hand.
+LH stands for left hand).

 C Major scale – Only white notes!
 No sharps or flats.